Do you want to work full-time? I am sometimes asked if I work full-time, and I always laugh.

 When I had a Facebook Homeopathy page I had over 1000 people following, but the only engagement was from friends and colleagues.

-I still have Instagram, but I don’t ‘promote’ my practice directly there.
+I still have Instagram, but I don’t ‘promote’ my practice there.

 I do have a page for Your Radiant Business which keeps me connected to homeopathy colleagues.

-New homeopathy clients are either referrals or find me through Google and they all tell me they read my reviews.
+Around 10% of my homeopathy clients are referrals and the other 90% find me through Google and they all tell me they read my reviews.

 Google reviews are good for SEO and so I make sure I remember to ask happy clients to write them for me.